wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

   so that identifiers are minted for unidentified concepts.
 * In the first phase, with only one source of external identifiers, the Augmentation pipeline should skip the knowledge graph, rather than creating a kind of graph-less graph.
+* Finally the new catalogue pipeline stage can be added.
+  * It is also possible to work on adding this using the current dummy implementation of the API.

 ## Other Considerations